jvasco323/eia-yg-training/source/3-frontier-analysis/silva-2017/1-YGD-workflow.rst

--  **Low yielding cereal crops in Ethiopia and Zambia:** Large importance of the technology yield gap, which is often confounded with the resource yield gap, because inputs used in highest yielding fields is way below the inputs needed to reach the water-limited yield.
-Possible confounds between the technology and efficiency yield gaps is also possible when resource-use efficiency observed on-farm is way below what is agronomically possible (due to e.g., poor crop establishment or poor management of pests, diseases, and weeds).
+-  **Low yielding cereal crops in Ethiopia and Zambia:** Large importance of the technology yield gap, which is often confounded with the resource yield gap, because inputs used in highest yielding fields are way below the inputs needed to reach the water-limited yield.
+Possible confounding between the technology and efficiency yield gaps is also possible when resource-use efficiency observed on-farm is way below what is agronomically possible (due to e.g., poor crop establishment or poor management of pests, diseases, and weeds).
 For further examples and information see `Assefa et al. (2020) <https://doi.org/10.1007/s12571-019-00981-4>`__, `Silva et al., (2021) <https://doi.org/10.1007/s13593-020-00654-z>`__, and `Silva et al. (2023) <https://doi.org/10.1007/s13593-023-00872-1>`__.